SarithRanathunge/Delivery_System_in_a_Restaurant_Management_System/README.md

-# Delivery system in a Restaurant Management System
+# Delivery System in a Restaurant Management System

 Build a system for restaurant management System delivery part.
 In this part have QR code, Google map, bill generating and printing the bill.